 I also kept up with advancing surgical knowledge as I used to be a field surgeon.
 At the time of my youth I craved heroic adventure in the war ambulance, so I joined the medical ranks as a military assistant surgeon.
 I obtained the best education possible and was a free man.

 We didn’t leave the wounded behind, timely medical attention significantly improved the survival rate of the injured.
 I did everything I could to help the soldier to win his battle, so he could make it home and live with his family long after the war ended.
 It was the least I could do to lessen the overall harm being done.

 I didn’t have to do that.
-I didn’t have to risk my hide and with bloodied hands fight for men’s lives, but I wanted to give my life a purpose.
+I didn’t have to risk my hide to fight for men’s lives with bloodied hands, but I wanted to give my life a purpose.

 My own future was secured.
 I was privileged thanks to my origin.
 Yet I chose to work my way up in the field, which wasn’t very well accepted by my close family.
 Instead of going into argument I moved to London as a very young lad.

 I met my best friend William during the first year of my service.
-As a dutiful man of honour and same interests he easily became my friend and ally.
+As a dutiful man of honour and of the same interests he easily became my friend and ally.